recoilme/trainwaifu/README.md

 - ControlNet training is not yet supported

 See the [NVLabs Sana Quickstart](/documentation/quickstart/SANA.md) guide to start training.

+### AiArtLab Waifu

+SimpleTuner has preliminary training integration with AiArtLab Waifu.

+This is a lightweight, fun, and fast model that makes getting into model training highly accessible to a wider audience.

+- Full training is not supported.
+- LyCORIS is not supported.
+- Text encoder training is not supported.
+- PEFT Standard LoRA is not supported.
+- ControlNet training is not yet supported

+See the [AiArtLab Waifu Quickstart](/documentation/quickstart/WAIFU.md) guide to start training.

 ### Stable Diffusion 3